HRLO77/gravity/README.md

+# gravity

 This project simulates gravitional interactions between N-bodies

 # requirements
 install by `py -m pip install -r requirements.txt` and `py -m pip install setuptools -U`

-What you need to know is in `./gravity/python_code/test.py`
+What you need to know is in `./gravity/python_code/main.py`

 Simply changing the masses of particles and creating as many bodies as you want, starts a real-time simulation in pygame.